 Often times when we crave something, it is due to a mineral or vitamin deficiency.
 Below you will find a list of common cravings, the mineral or vitamin you need, and an alternative food to try to see if it helps!

 Fiber is also a huge contributor to controlling cravings as it promotes satiety (the feeling of being full).
-We often find clients and customers who are low in fiber have lower self control when it comes to cravings!
+We often find clients and customers who are low in fiber have lower self-control when it comes to cravings!

 We know food can be addictive and we know restrictive diets can cause cravings.
 We also know that being on a deficit meal plan (eating less than you burn), can sometimes result in an increase in cravings.
-Luckily, according to this study, a 2020 study of 2 years found that those in a calorie restrictive diet (never going below BMR), had the strongest cravings during the first few weeks of their deficit diet.
+Luckily, according to this study, a 2020 study of 2 years found that those in a calorie-restrictive diet (never going below BMR), had the strongest cravings during the first few weeks of their deficit diet.
 The cravings went down after the first few weeks- mainly due to less frequently consuming the foods the dieter was craving.
 To my point above, we are very visual creatures.
 We are also creatures of habit.
 If you stop consuming the foods you crave and stop looking at photos of foods you crave- in theory as proven- your cravings for those foods will decrease significantly.

-So- what does this mean in every day life?
+So- what does this mean in everyday life?
 It is very easy to fall into the notion that comfort food will make one feel better after a stressful day.
 But be honest with yourself- has it ever actually MADE you feel better?
 Because I know it has never made me feel better, especially when I have been on point with my diet all day or all week.

 We all have birthdays, life events, weddings, etc to celebrate.
-Being exposed to foods at events is why I am a huge proponent for macro based dieting- which allows you to “fit” these types of food into your day WHEN NEEDED.
+Being exposed to foods at events is why I am a huge proponent for macro-based dieting- which allows you to “fit” these types of food into your day WHEN NEEDED.
 I DO NOT recommend having the foods you crave constantly in your daily life.
 Why?
 The more you have what you crave, the more you will need to “get your fix”.
 I personally don’t get as much enjoyment from donuts if I have them every single day.
 I also don’t view them as a reward- as I am not a dog!
-I view donuts as what they are- a high calorie food that I enjoy to have a few times a month.
+I view donuts as what they are- a high-calorie food that I enjoy having a few times a month.
 When I go out with friends, have an event, etc- I also make sure I have a protein shake prior to the event to make smarter food decisions.
 I am not perfect but I do try my best to be in control of my meals and calories.

 Knowing what we know now about cravings, it is obvious there are several ingredients within the MELT formula that are contributing to the lack of cravings!
 Let’s dive into the direct contributors to craving control:

 Magnesium- regulates glucose and insulin levels as well as the neurotransmitter dopamine.
-From the above discussions, we know that dopamine is released when we “reward” ourselves with our cravings food.
+From the above discussions, we know that dopamine is released when we “reward” ourselves with our cravings for food.
 It’s like a literal high on highly addictive foods.
 To be able to regulate this neurotransmitter is a direct contributor to having a better handle on cravings.
 Additionally, many of those who crave sugar foods after they have a meal usually have a glucose imbalance.
-MELT has many ingredients to regular insulin sensitivity.
+MELT has many ingredients to regulate insulin sensitivity.

-Ingredients in MELT that help to maintain healthy glucose levels include: Zinc, Chromium, and L-Carnitine L-Tartrate.
+Ingredients in MELT that help to maintain healthy glucose levels include Zinc, Chromium, and L-Carnitine L-Tartrate.
 MELT also has many of the minerals and vitamins listed in the above chart which can contribute to a reduction in cravings in the applicable foods!

 In conclusion, we as a society are hit with ads, up to 10,000, a day.
 Many of them food.
 Many of them high sugar, salt, and fat food.
 It is not shocking we crave these foods on a daily basis.
-Finding out the root cause of our cravings, finding foods that can alleviate them, reducing stress, and using MELT (while in a calorie deficit), many help ultimately control those cravings!
+Finding out the root cause of our cravings, finding foods that can alleviate them, reducing stress, and using MELT (while in a calorie deficit), may help ultimately control those cravings!